Mohammad Nabi: Bangladesh Premier League

 Nabi played in the Bangladesh Premier League for the first time in 2013 for the Sylhet Royals.
 He was brought into the side to replace injured West Indian all-rounder Andre Russell as the team's coach Mohammad Salahuddin wanted an offspinner in the team.
 He performed well for the Royals with both bat and ball, particularly bowling well at the start of innings, and he finished the tournament as the team's leading wicket-taker with 18 wickets.

 Nabi was drafted by the Rangpur Riders for the 2015 edition of the tournament, in which he took seven wickets and scored 37 runs.
 He was then signed for the 2016 tournament by the Chittagong Vikings.
 He had considerable success, taking 19 wickets, the most for Chittagong and the third-most across the whole tournament, and scoring his maiden BPL half-century and career-highest score with 87 not out in a match against the Rajshahi Kings.
 He changed teams to the Comilla Victorians for the 2017 tournament.
 In November 2019, he was selected to play for the Rangpur Rangers in the 2019–20 Bangladesh Premier League.
+In the 2025 edition of the BPL he joined Fortune Barishal team.